benparsons/matrix-notes/hacks/hacks.mozilla.org.md

 ## What is Matrix?

 Matrix is an open standard for *interoperable*, *decentralised*, *real-time* communication over IP.
-It provides a standard HTTP API for publishing and subscribing to real-time data in specified channels, which means it can be used to power Instant Messaging, VoIP/WebRTC signalling, Internet of Things communication, and anything else that could be transmitted over HTTP.
+It provides a standard HTTP API for publishing and subscribing to real-time data in specified channels, which means it can be used to power Instant Messaging, VoIP/WebRTC signalling, Internet of Things communication, and anything else that can be expressed as JSON and needs to be transmitted in real-time over HTTP.
 The most common use of Matrix today is as an Instant Messaging platform.

-* Matrix is *interoperable* in that it can freely communicate with other platforms.
+* Matrix is *interoperable* in that it follows an [open standard](https://matrix.org/docs/spec) and can freely communicate with other platforms.
 Matrix messages are JSON, and easy to parse.
 Bridges are provided to enable communication with other platforms.
 * Matrix is *decentralised* - there is no central server.
 To communicate on Matrix, you connect your client to a single "homeserver" - this server then communicates with other homeservers.
 For every room you are in, your homeserver will maintain a copy of the history of that room.
 This means that no one homeserver is the host or owner of a room if there is more than one homeserver connected to it.

 ## Why create another messaging platform?

 The initial goal is to fix the problem of fragmented IP communications: letting users message and call each other without having to care what app the other user is on - making it as easy as sending an email.

-In future, we want to see Matrix used as a generic HTTP messaging and data synchronisation system for the whole web, enabling IoT applications through a single unified, understandable interface.
+In future, we want to see Matrix used as a generic HTTP messaging and data synchronisation system for the whole web, enabling IoT and other applications through a single unified, understandable interface.

 ## What does Matrix provide?